Home and Learn: Android Course

 Save it to your own computer and remember where you saved it to.

-Right click the drawable folder, and select Show in Explorer from the menu:
+Right click the drawable folder, and select Open In > Explorer from the menu:

 This will open a window showing a list of folders.
 The image below is from Windows 10: